wd5gnr/verifla/README.md

 * uart_REC_dataH - Your RS232 receive line
 * armed - digital output showing LA is armed
 * triggered - digital output showing LA is triggered
+* trigqual - Must be set to 1 to allow internal trigger to occur (default is 1)
+* exttrig - Set to 1 to force a trigger (default is 0; does not respect trigqual)

 8. Once running you can use the original Java program to create a .v file you will need to simulate or the C program (la2vcd) to create a .vcd you can read using a waveform viewer (like GTKWave)

 # Notes about using GTKWave